- Reference Number: HEY-026/2018

 What will happen after my operation?

 It is usual to spend up to a few days on the intensive care unit, after your operation.
-You will then be cared for in the High Observation Bay (HOB) within the surgical ward.
-This has more nursing staff and the equipment needed to monitor your condition more carefully.
-You could remain here for between 2 – 5 days, before being moved onto the general ward.
+You will then be cared for on Ward 14.

-You will be awake and able to talk on arrival to the HOB but will probably be quite sleepy.
+You will be awake and able to talk on arrival to the intensive care unit but will probably be quite sleepy.
 You are likely to have hazy memories of this time, some patients experience vivid dreams and hallucinations.
 Some people can find these disturbing, but they are only temporary.
 You will be attached to various tubes and monitors, which allow regular recordings of your observations.
 This can seem a little frightening but it helps to know what they are all for.
-These may include:

 - An oxygen mask that fits over your nose and mouth, and ensures you receive sufficient oxygen to help you recover from the anaesthetic.